34,354Asylum applications made in the last 12 months

 Over 12 million people have been forcibly displaced from Syria since the start of the conflict, of whom more than 6.3 million are refugees.

 In September 2015, the then Prime Minister David Cameron promised to resettle 20,000 Syrian refugees by 2020 – just over 4,000 a year.
 The number of people arriving from Syria who are resettled in Britain now stands at 18,252 since the scheme began.
 The government has now committed to resettling another 5,000 refugees from 2020-21 through a new single, consolidated scheme, but further details are needed so that planning for that can begin.

 The UK Government also resettles refugees through two other programmes.
 In the year to September 2019, just 664 non-Syrian refugees were resettled in Britain via the Gateway Protection Programme.
 637 refugees were resettled via the Vulnerable Children’s Resettlement Scheme in the same time period.

 War and persecution often divides refugees from their families but there are few straightforward, legal ways for refugees to safely join loved ones in Britain.

 One of the few safe and regular routes for refugees to join their loved ones in the UK is via refugee family reunion visas.
-In the year ending June 2019, 5,993 Family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK, a 2% increase compared to the previous year.
+In the year ending September 2019, 6,035 family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK, a 2% increase compared to the previous year.